youda97/Uno/README.md

 # Uno
-A program using lists, stacks and queues in C# to efficiently recreate Uno mechanics
+A program using lists, stacks and queues in C# that simulates an uno game between multiple players